Routes of administration and special handling of drugs

 - Intraarterial: Administration within an artery or arteries.

-- Intrathecal: Administration within the cerebrospinal fluid at any level of the cerebrospinal axis, including injection into the cerebral ventricles.
+- Intrathecal: Administration within the cerebrospinal fluid at any level of the cerebrospinal axis, including injection into the cerebral ventricles or into the fluid filled space between the spinal cord and the membrane surrounding it.

 - Intradermal: Administration within the dermis.